coffee grinders icon

 Average Rating

-Zassenhaus cater to a very specific audience of people: those who like old-fashioned styled products.
+Zassenhaus caters to a very specific audience of people: those who like old-fashioned styled products.

 The full Zassenaus coffee grinder range looks and feels very 19th Century – in a good way.
 But they are also superbly made and well thought out.
 The eye-catching designs conceal the high-grade stainless steel burr inside.

 We find their Brasilia model to be the best compromise of looks, price, and functionality.
-Ours (shown above) is Mahogany/ Gold which is pretty in your face but the Dark/ Chrome option is much sleeker.
+Ours (shown above) is the Dark/ Chrome option which (in my oh-so-humble opinion) is the better colorway but there are lighter options too.

 As most Zassenhaus grinders are very similar on the inside, it’s more about how they look as to which one you prefer.
 For example, the Zassenhaus Santiago coffee mill grinder is slightly sleeker whilst the La Paz model looks like it stepped out of a science lab.